EmilMotroen/ModernOpenGL/README.md

 # ModernOpenGL
-Project following the "Learn Modern OpenGL" from O'Reilly.
+Project following the "Learn Modern OpenGL" course from O'Reilly.